SAP-samples/ui5-exercises-codejam/chapters/chapter01/readme.md

 We ran the script to start our app locally, which is defined in our [package.json](/bookshop/package.json).
 We did this on root level of the `bookshop` project, as we want to start both our front and backend application.
 The SAP Cloud Application Model automatically looks for `html` files inside the `app/` directory and serves them on a web server alongside the service endpoints for the backend application (see [srv](/bookshop/srv/)).
 You can find the URL to access it in the terminal output.
 It will be [http://localhost:4004](http://localhost:4004) or something similar depending on your development environment.

 The server is set to restart once it detects a change in one of the files.
-This is very useful as we don't have to do this manually after we make a tiny change to our app.
+This is very useful as we don't have to do this manually after we one or more changes to our app.
 You can test this by editing the `title` attribute of the `<Page />` and reloading the page in the browser.

 ![http://localhost:4004](/chapters/chapter01/chapter01-result1.png)
 ![http://localhost:4004/webapp/index.html](/chapters/chapter01/chapter01-result2.png)